Poovarasan46/MSPM0G3507SPTR-dev-board/README.md

 ### 📚 Design References
 * **Oscillator Layout:** [ST AN2867 - Oscillator Design Guide](https://www.st.com/resource/en/application_note/an2867-oscillator-design-guide-for-stm8afals-stm32-mcus-and-mpus-stmicroelectronics.pdf)

-## 🚀 Getting Started
-1. Clone the repository.
-2. Open the project files in **KiCad 8.0** (or later).
-3. Review the schematic and BOM before ordering.

 ##  CREDITS
 * Design inspired by tutorials from **Phil's Lab**.